 Section VI, Article 1

 We want all scholars to succeed.
-If you are concerned about falling into probationary status, be sure to communicate with the Graduate Program Coordinator and your research advisor to determine your best path forward.
+If you are concerned about falling into probationary status, be sure to communicate with the Graduate Program Coordinator and your primary research mentor to determine your best path forward.

 Causes of Probationary Status